AlexisTessier/speed-of-light/readme.md

 	var SpeedOfLight = require('speedoflight');

-	SpeedOfLight({
-		name : "Test, compare two ways to do a thing", timesToRun : 1000,
+	SpeedOfLight.benchmark({
+		about : "What am I going to test in this benchmark", timesToRun : 50000,
+		//timeScale : 5000,
-		test : {
+		implementations : {
 			"The first way" : function(test) {
 				//init here all you need in the loop

 				while(test.loop()){
 					//Do the thing
 				}

+				return "result to be sure that all implementations do the same thing";
 			},
 			"The second way" : function(test) {
 				//init here all you need in the loop